lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2026-04-23-Why_not_Lean.md

 arose in the aftermath of Russell's paradox.
 It had particular implications for the real numbers.
-While [Martin-Löf type theory](https://www.jstor.org/stable/37448) was recognisably an intuitionistic formalism, Rocq never was and I'm not aware of any Rocq investigations into the key issues of intuitionistic mathematics.
+While [Martin-Löf type theory](https://www.jstor.org/stable/37448) was recognisably an intuitionistic formalism, that's not so clear for Rocq.
 And yet, paper after paper mentioned "constructive proof" in contexts that were irrelevant and sometimes nonsensical.
 This obsession hindered the application of Rocq to mathematics, leaving the field to Lean.